-Cycling while sleep deprived can be extremely dangerous, but the non-stop nature of most bikepacking races encourages riders to push the boundaries of when it is and isn’t safe to be riding a bike.
+Cycling while sleep deprived can be extremely dangerous, but the non-stop nature of most bikepacking and ultra-distance bike races encourages riders to push the boundaries of when it is and isn’t safe to be riding a bike.
 This page addresses the risks and effects of sleep deprivation on ultra-distance cyclists and how to manage and avoid them.

 Degree of Risk

 Research clearly shows that car drivers who have had less sleep the night before are more likely to have a car crash than people who have had more sleep.
 Tiredness can cause more of an impairment to driving ability than a moderate amount of alcohol, but the social stigma attached is quite different.
 No scientific research has been done with cyclists on this topic, but the effects are certain to be similar.

 Tiredness and sleep deprivation is a hard concept to measure, but a few US states have introduced laws that define driving after not sleeping for at least 24 hours as reckless.
 It’s therefore clear that riding while tired can slightly increase the chance of having a crash of Types 2a, 2b, 3a and 3b (according to the list on the Causes of Bike Crashes page).

 The non-stop nature of most ultra-distance bike races makes Time Management important and the balance between resting and riding can be difficult to get right.
 How much sleep people need and how well they cope with sleep deprivation varies between individuals and it’s hard to train oneself to need less sleep.
 However, you should learn where your limits are, what the signs are that you are in a dangerous condition and you should make avoiding reaching that level a priority for safety reasons.